Zyg-D/VBA/FolderExists.md

-performance not tested, the first function is the
+performance not tested, the first function is the best.
 ```vba
 ' This also checks the current directory (CurDir), not only the supplied path
 Public Function DirExists(sDir As String) As Boolean